Common Symptoms of Histamine Intolerance

 • A sense of internal pressure or unease

-One of the most challenging aspects of histamine intolerance is that symptoms are not always predictable.
+One of the most frustrating things about histamine intolerance is that symptoms aren't predictable.

 • Food freshness and storage